Squamish Nation: Early history

+Recent History

-Prior to British Columbia's hosting of the 2010 Olympic Games, the Squamish Nation engaged in negotiations with the Provincial Government of British Columbia and Lil'wat First Nation.
+Prior to British Columbia's hosting of the 2010 Olympic Games, Squamish Nation engaged in negotiations with the Provincial Government of British Columbia and Lil'wat First Nation.
 Numerous agreements were signed prior to and following the announcement of the host city for the Games, regarding issues such as Squamish land to be used for hosting the Games.
 Issues regarding the leasing of land, Nation-owned or operated businesses and other ventures currently account for much of the Squamish Nation's band council government business.
-The Squamish Nation recently announced the purchase of a Tree Farm License (License 38), which covers the Elaho Valley near Squamish, British Columbia.
-This is one of the rare instances of an Indigenous Nation buying forfeited land, as no agreement was ever signed between the Crown and the Squamish during colonization of the Lower Mainland.
-The Nation has been criticized as doing little for its people despite its economic growth.
+Squamish Nation recently announced the purchase of a Tree Farm License (License 38), which covers the Elaho Valley near Squamish, British Columbia.

-The Squamish Nation has close ties with the Burrard Band or Tsleil-Waututh First Nation, who reside further east on Burrard Inlet.
-They have family connections to the Musqueam who reside on the southern edge of the city of Vancouver.
+Squamish Nation has close ties with Tsleil-Waututh Nation, who reside further east on Burrard Inlet and to the Musqueam who reside on the southern edge of the city of Vancouver.

-Squamish communities were seriously affected by the 2005 CN Rail Cheakamus River derailment.
-About 40,000 litres of caustic soda were accidentally released into the Cheakamus, killing 500,000 fish.
-Squamish communities around the river were advised by the Vancouver Coastal Health Authority not to consume water from local wells, or local wildlife who use the river.
-The Squamish Nation Band Council is now taking legal action against CN Rail.
+Historical legal challenge: Starting in 1977, Squamish Nation fought to reclaim Sen̓áḵw (Kitsilano Reserve No. 6) in Vancouver.
+They argued that the 1913 forced sale under the Indian Act was illegal by a breach of Canada's fiduciary duties.
+This led to court rulings and a landmark settlement returning ~11.7 acres of this prime downtown land️.